bobwulff/gatchaSPflexboard/README.md

 |GBA SP Buttons|[Amazon, Affiliate](https://amzn.to/3TEVo3e)|

-*Once it's verified to work, there will be a PCBway link here to where you can purcahse one.*
+*Once it's verified to work, there will be a PCBway link here to where you can purchase one.*

 <img width="476" alt="Screenshot 2024-04-04 220240" src="https://github.com/bobwulff/gatchaSPflexboard/assets/107164726/df06dd13-ba18-4e10-a6b1-e3b1aefb6811">